Culture of the Cook Islands: Social hierarchy

-Mythology, superstition and religion
+Religion

 High priest (ta'unga nunui) at Arai-te-Tonga marae with the pillar stone of investiture.

 Wooden carvings of a Staff god (atua rakau) and a Slab god (unu).

 Cook Islands mythology has commonality with Polynesian myths and legends.
 Avaiki is known as the land of the gods and ancestors.
 Prominent figures include Avatea, Ina, Marama, Nganaoa, Papa, Rongo, Tangaroa, Vaitakere, Varima te takere, and Vatea.
 A belief in the mystic power by the use of incantations and charms or purepure (see witchcraft) was passed down through the generations.
 Tales of the supernatural and spirits is common practice in the islands by people of all generations and are used to explain many of the more unusual events.
 Tupapaku is woven into discussions on social relationships, proprietary rights, and historical events.
 Spirit shelters exist in the islands, typically made by children who weave them out of plantain stems.

 The missionary, John Williams, was instrumental in the conversion of Cook Islanders to Christianity.
 He brought two Tahitian missionaries to Aitutaki in 1821 who converted the island's population.
 A subsequent group of Polynesian missionaries went to Mauke and Atiu, while Mitiaro followed next in 1823.
 Williams encountered difficulty in converting the population on Rarotonga whose tribes were divided under ariki (chiefs) and ta'unga (priests).
 Aaron Buzacott, a Congregationalist colleague of Williams, a central figure in the missionary work of the London Missionary Society in the South Seas, lived on Rarotonga between 1828 and 1857.
 Takamoa Theological College, founded by Aaron Buzacott, trains pastors for the Cook Islands Christian Church, which is the nation's largest religious denomination.